balena-io-examples/balena-datadog/README.md

 # Balena + Datadog Example Project

-This is a sample multi-container project to monitor a balena fleet with [datadog](http://datadog.com).
+This is a sample multi-container project to monitor a [balena](https://balena.io) fleet with [datadog](http://datadog.com).

-All you need to do on the balenaCloud dashboard is to add an environment variable `DD_API_KEY` with your API-Key.

-Project under development.
+## Installation

+* Create a datadog account and generate an API-Key.
+* On your balenaCloud project, add an **Environment Variable** called `DATADOG_API_KEY` containing the API-Key value.
+* Clone the current repository and push it to your fleet.
+Once the code is up and running inside your device, you will be able to monitor all the device metrics from within datadog dashboard.

+### For a complete tutorial, please check out our guide at [https://www.balena.io/blog/monitoring-your-balena-devices-with-datadog](https://www.balena.io/blog/monitoring-your-balena-devices-with-datadog).

+If you have any questions about the current project, please visit our forums at [https://forums.balena.io/](https://forums.balena.io/).